 • Chakli – It is a spiral savory, fried snack made from rice flour

-• Roasted Makhana – These lotus seed snack is very easy to make, and you have them plain salted or masala flavored.
+• Roasted Makhana – These lotus seed snacks are straightforward to make, and you can enjoy them plain or with a masala flavor.

 • Roasted Cashews – make your own or use store-bought